iChengbo/react-native-imagemin-asset-plugin/README.md

 ### metro

-Add 'react-native-imagemin-asset-plugin' to the list of assetPlugins in your metro.config.js file under the transformer section.
+Add `react-native-imagemin-asset-plugin` to the list of `assetPlugins` in your `metro.config.js` file under the transformer section.

 For example;